TruStlessP/EveCo_Friendly/README.md

 # EveCo_Friendly

-Many brands generate increase profits and build their prestige around marketing which claims they are ECO-friendly.
+Many brands generate increased profits and build their prestige around marketing which claims they are ECO-friendly.
-EveCo_Friendly is an devery hackathon app that will use the devery protocol to give consumers more transparency into the status of individual brands and their product portfolio's overall ECO friendlyness.
-Also if time permits it will seek to explore using traceability powered by devery to enable both consumers and brands to be held accountable for their recycling.
+EveCo_Friendly is a Devery app that will give consumers more transparency into the status of individual brands and their product portfolio's overall ECO friendlyness.
+The app will use the owner permissions and deveryjs toolset to obtain traceability enabling both consumers and brands to be held accountable for their recycling.

 # Tracing Toxicity